willsam100/CodingWIthSamBlog/_posts/2016-08-09-xamarin-forms-listview-with-f-part-2-custom-cell.md

 ## Getting started: add the xaml

-Let's get to it, create another forms project with F#, for this post I'll use the name <strong>CustomSimpleList</strong>.
+Let's get to it, create another forms project with F#, for this post I'll use the name **CustomSimpleList**.
 Add the xaml file (see my [part 1]({{ "/2016/07/26/xamarin-forms-listview-with-xaml-and-f" | relative_url }}) if you've forgotten this), I'll name this CustomListView.xaml and add the following:

 ```xml
 <contentpage xmlns="http://xamarin.com/schemas/2014/forms" xmlns:x="http://schemas.microsoft.com/winfx/2009/xaml" x:class="CustomSimpleList.CustomCellPage">